soumitjana/customer-support-agent/README.md

 ## File responsibilities

-- `main.py` — The orchestration entrypoint.
+- `main.py` — The CLI orchestration entrypoint.
 Loads the stage configuration, prompts the user for a simple initial payload, and runs the workflow loop which dispatches abilities by mode (auto vs human).

+- **`app.py`** — **Streamlit web interface for the customer support agent.
+Provides a user-friendly web UI for submitting support requests and viewing responses.**

+- **`workflow_runner.py`** — **Refactored workflow execution logic that can be called from both CLI and web interfaces.
+Contains the core workflow orchestration without CLI-specific input prompts.**

+- **`run_app.py`** — **Simple launcher script to start the Streamlit web interface.**

 - `config.yaml` — The canonical skeleton of the agent's staged flow.
 Each stage lists abilities and the intended mode (deterministic, human, non-deterministic).